gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

 ## F-statistic: 55.94 on 1 and 14 DF,  p-value: 2.969e-06
 ```

-From either version of the output, you can find the estimated y-intercept
+From either version of the output, you can find the estimated $y$-intercept
 in the ``(Intercept)`` part of the output and the slope coefficient in the
 ``Beers``  part of the output.
 So $b_0 = -0.0127$, $b_1=0.01796$, and
 the ***estimated regression equation*** is